 But about one year ago, Shared Services Canada decided it couldn’t download that responsibility to the industry, making companies liable for any security issues or breaches.
 Companies either wouldn’t accept any such clauses in contracts, “or that it would be legally enforceable,” says a last February briefing note.

 - The approximate number of federal workers in 2012 (minus RCMP and Canadian Forces): 255,000

 - Number in 2012 with two phones: More than 110,000

 - Number of IP telephones in 2013: 12,700

-- Number of IP telephones at end of project: More than 150,000
+- Number of IP telephones at the end of the project: More than 150,000

 - Number of Wide-Area Networks (WANs) in 2012: 50

-- Number of WANs at end of project: 1
+- Number of WANs at the end of the project: 1

 - Number of buildings with LAN wireless services in 2012: 100

-- Number of buildings with LAN wireless services at end of project: 3,000
+- Number of buildings with LAN wireless services at the end of the project: 3,000

 - Approximate cost of telecommunications in 2012: $780 million per year